discoHR/C64-Switchless-Multi-Kernal-27C256-adapter/README.txt

   Github:   https://github.com/bwack/C64-Switchless-Multi-Kernal-27C256-adapter

 Changelog:

+2016-09-10
+- forked BWACK's project
+- blindly modified behavior of reset button to always behave as in select mode (untested)

 Rev 1.1 (2016-09-08): sch+brd.
 Swapped signals #RESTORE and RED_LED, because GP3 on the MCU is input only.